ashdude14/CRUD_JWT_WITH_NODE/README.md

 The express app uses routes to handle the endpoints which start with /user.
 This means that for all the endpoints starting with /user, the server will go and look for an endpoint handler in users.js.
     app.use("/user", routes);

+### Instruction to run this application
+  open terminal and type
+     npm start